s0ra/Fourth-Torch/Rules.md

+This is a four player game.
+You don't need the Key and Princess (optional) to play this game.
+The Sun (recommended) will make the end game faster.

 # Terms
 * Hit points - the number of heart card you own.
 * Revealing - Playing a face up card after drawing, or uncovering a face down card during the battle pharse.
 * Scores - the total treasure points and quest points remaining after the end of a game.
+* Monster - Clubs
+* Treasure - Diamonds
+* Hit point card - Hearts
+* Attack - Spades
 * Monster Stack - it is facing up and the only pile of card that the players battle with.
+* Torch-on - playing a faced up card.
+* Torch-off - playing a faced down card.
+* Monster is irritated - the torch (faced up card) irriated the monster (place one Dungeon card to Monster Stack) and it is going to attack you.

 # Cards for a Game
 1. Dungeon Deck - consist of 1 demon (King of Clubs), 1 princess (Heart 10), 1 key (Ace of Heart), 40 Monsters (four set of Ace to 10 Clubs cards), 9 treasures (two 5, two 6, two 7, one 8, 9, 10 Diamonds)